wp-plugins/musicpress-free/readme.txt

 MusicPress currently translates in to:

+1. English UK
-1. Chinese
+2. Chinese
-2. Russian
+3. Russian
-3. French
+4. French
-4. Spanish
+5. Spanish

-More languages coming.
+More languages coming with each update.

 ### Pro Features Coming Very soon
 Subscribe at http://www.musicpress.io